A Vancouver Banff tour is one of the most spectacular trips in the world!

 Tours4Fun is a budget tour company offering great value tours for all ages that are flexible to suit your needs.

 Find out more about this great tour here.

-What is the Best Time of Year for a Bus Tour to Banff?
+What is the Best Time of Year for a Bus Tour to Banff from Vancouver?

 Winter in Canada can be cold!
-No surprise there 🙂 It goes without saying that it’s best to take your Vancouver to Banff tour when the weather is more favourable and you won’t have to wear a parka.
+No surprise there 🙂 It goes without saying that it’s best to take your Jasper Banff tour from Vancouver when the weather is more favourable and you won’t have to wear a parka.

 Although roads and highways in Canada are well-maintained, it can still be snowy and icy in the Canadian Rockies into April and early May.
 The average temperatures in Banff in May is a low of 1 degree Celsius, with a high of 18 degrees Celsius.
 It’s warmest in July when temperature rises to a 23 degrees Celsius during the day with a low of 7 degrees Celsius at night.
 August is a tiny bit cooler and in September temperatures start to get down into single digits again.

 Depending on your tolerance and preferences, pick a month where you will feel comfortable.
 Make sure to bring enough warm clothing no matter what time of year you choose, as night time temperatures are always going to be cool.

 In terms of precipitation in Banff, snow is not unusual into May, but is not expected from June through August and usually September as well.
 You might expect some rainfall in the summer months with June having the most chance of rain.
 Overall however, the summer months of June-early September are usually quite dry in Banff and in the Canadian Rockies.